 Karlsruher Institut für Technologie (KIT) - IEB - fbta

 - Start Date:

-The starting point is the challenge of ensuring an acceptable summer indoor climate without active cooling and air conditioning in the framework of a set of ambitious renovation measures.
-The main goal of this collaborative project is the development and first demonstration of an innovative technology air movement, to increase user satisfaction and support night ventilation at workplaces.
+The starting point of the project was the challenge of ensuring an acceptable indoor climate in summer without active cooling or air conditioning as part of ambitious renovation measures at an administrative building in Dillingen.
+The overarching goal of this joint project led by fbta and funded by the BMWi with university and industry partners is therefore the development and first demonstration of ceiling-integrated fans to increase user satisfaction and support night ventilation in the administration building.

 The effect of the developed ceiling panels on user satisfaction and the user behaviour resulting from the installation was analysed by surveying the employees of the Dillingen district office.
 The employees were initially surveyed in summer 2018 before the refurbishment.
 Overall, the assessment was predominantly negative, with a high level of dissatisfaction with the temperature conditions in particular.
 A second survey after the refurbishment showed that the ceiling fans were generally considered effective and had a positive effect on the indoor climate.